 Tips for an Energy Efficient Home:

-- Connect electronic equipment to power strips and turn off when not in use.
+- Connect electronic equipment to power strips and turn off strip when not in use.

 - Change light bulbs to ENERGY STAR rated compact florescent bulbs, (CFL) and be sure to recycle them properly.

 - Check out one of Bluegrass Greensource’s Energy Audit Kits from your local library in Fayette County.
 Residents outside of Fayette County can check out a kit from our office.

-- Unplug your any battery charges and power adaptors when not in use, (like your cell phone charger!)
+- Unplug any battery chargers and power adaptors when not in use, (like your cell phone charger!)

 - Turn your water heater temperature down to 120 degrees.